ice-cube-ruby/ice_cube/README.md

 * Recurrence Times - To specifically include in a schedule
 * Exception Times - To specifically exclude from a schedule

-Example: Specifying a recurrence with an exception time (ActiveRecord:
+Example: Specifying a recurrence with an exception time

 ```ruby
 schedule = IceCube::Schedule.new(now = Time.now) do |s|